Aleksandar Luković: Udinese

-Zenit St. Petersburg
+Zenit Saint Petersburg

-On 29 July 2010, it was officially announced that Luković signed a four-year contract with FC Zenit Saint Petersburg for undisclosed fee.
+On 29 July 2010, it was officially announced that Luković signed a four-year contract with Zenit Saint Petersburg for undisclosed fee.
 Initially he was a constant starter for the team but eventually got reduced playing time with the arrival of Domenico Criscito to the club for left-back position.

 Return to Red Star Belgrade

 After several consecutive transfer windows of rumors regarding his return, it was announced on 29 December 2014 that Luković signed a 2.5-year contract with Red Star.
 On 6 February 2015, in a friendly match against Rubin Kazan, Luković suffered a serious injury which sidelined him until the summer of 2015.
 On 23 August 2015, Luković finally made his first appearance for Red Star since his injury, and was applauded by the whole stadium when he came in as a substitute for Savo Pavićević.
 After the end of contract with club in summer 2017, Luković left the club as a free agent.
 In July same year, Luković retired from playing football professionally.